 Catholic teachers’ union could be next: OECTA president

-Local teachers and education workers hit the picket lines last week.
+Local teachers and education workers hit the picket lines on December 4.
 (Jennifer Westendorp, mykemptvillenow.com staff)

 High school teachers and education workers across the province hit the picket line this morning.
 The Ontario Secondary School Teachers’ Federation (OSSTF) began the one-day strike at midnight.
 Classes for students in grades nine to 12 were cancelled at North Grenville District High School.